ericmassip/carbon-home-watcher/README.md

 Your task is to update the app so that when the form is submitted, the new appliance is added to the table without reloading the page.
 The form should disappear and some text should be shown to confirm that the appliance has been created successfully.
 To replace the table, use an [out of band swap](https://htmx.org/docs/#oob_swaps).

+### Part 2 - Triggering events

+Baseline branch name = `part2`

+Solution branch name = `part2-solution`

+The goal of this task is to replace the current out of band swap with a slightly more sophisticated approach, a [trigger event](https://htmx.org/headers/hx-trigger/).
+This will allow you to trigger the swap when a specific event occurs i.e. event driven programming.